MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 [AddOnInstallation]: Screenshots/AddonInstallation.png "Drag the contents of the USI GameData folder to the KSP GameData folder, then drag the contents of the CRP GameData folder to the KSP GameData folder, overwriting the CommunityResourcePack folder that's already there"
 [TutorialShipsInstall]: Screenshots/WOLFTutorialSaveInstall.png "Drag the WOLF Tutorial folder from the WOLF Tutorial package to the Kerba Space Program saves folder, replacing any existing save of the same name"
-[WolfDepotDeployerParts]: Screenshots/WOLFDepotDeployerParts.png "Runway scene with Wolf Depot Deployer showing WOLF related parts with PAWs open for Surface Scanner, WOLF Transport Computer and Bon Voyage controller"
+[WolfDepotDeployerParts]: Screenshots/WOLFDepotDeployerParts.png "Runway scene with WOLF Route Builder Rover showing WOLF related parts with PAWs open for Surface Scanner, WOLF Transport Computer and Bon Voyage controller"
 [WolfDashboardHarvestableResourcesEmpty]: Screenshots/WolfDashboardHarvestableResourcesEmpty.png "Runway scene with WOLF Dashboard open to Harvestable Resources pane showing no biomes with harvestable resources because they have not been scanned"
 [WolfDashboardHarvestableResourcesScannedBiome]: Screenshots/WolfDashboardHarvestableResourcesScannedBiome.png "SPH scene with WOLF Dashboard open to Harvestable Resources pane showing resource abundance for freshly scanned biome"
 [SPHWOLFEMPTY]: Screenshots/SPHWOLFEMPTY.png "SPH scene with WOLF Dashboard open to Depots pane showing no depots"